plateaukao/einkbro/README.md

 [![Donate](https://www.paypalobjects.com/de_DE/DE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NP6TGYDYP9SHY)

 # browser
-A simple Android webbrowser based on webview.
+A simple Android browser based on webview.
+The goal is to provide a lightweight but powerfull browser.
+It is based on several lists (see below) and has (and will ot have tabs).

-I want to introduce my new app "Browser".
-As the name says, it's a browser, It is based on webview.
-There are no tabs.
-The app is organized in lists (see below).
-I developed this because I wanted a lightweight browser with all the cool features I saw on several browser all together in one app.

-I want to release the app on f-droid.
-So if anybody has suggestions or finds bugs, please tell me.
-You can find the source code here.
-So have a nice try.
-Downloads in the second post.

 ### Links:
 - Download [Releases](https://github.com/scoute-dich/browser/releases)